 We went to one as our last stop on a little pub crawl (‘t was the PRL, FYI) – and got seriously stuck.
 So if you accidentally step into one of these pubs and are stunned by memorabilia from the Soviet era, asking yourself where the heck you have landed – do not walk out!
 It’s all good fun.
 I found the decorations pretty darn fascinating.
 Also, did I drink too much?
 Yes.
 Yes, I did.

-So these were our Poznan Pub Picks which happen to include all the pubs we went to.
+So these were our favourite Poznan Bars for Beer which happen to include all the pubs we went to.
 By which I mean to say: if you like pubs and beer, you are not only going to love Poznan – you’re are probably going to move there.
-We only went to a few pubs and they were all awesome, but we also walked past countless other little places that all looked funky and inviting (check out this website for more Poznan Pubs and Bars).
+We only went to a few pubs and they were all awesome, but we also walked past countless other little places that all looked funky and inviting.

 Our stay in Poznan was hosted by the City of Poznan – a big thank you to Kamil and Wojciech for introducing us to Poznan’s beer and nightlife!
 The ability to get up early for sight-seeing after an evening of drinking remains our own.